jemmamariex3/Bamazon/README.md

 	* StockQuantity (how much of the product is available in stores)

-4. Database must have at least 10 different products. (i.e. Insert "mock" data rows into this database and table).
+4. Database must have at least 10 different products.

 5. Create a Node application called `BamazonCustomer.js`.
 (Must be about to display all of the items available for sale.
 Includes the ids, names, and prices of products for sale.)